wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

   custom development depending on `xivo-bus`.
 We recommend to upgrade to `wazo-bus` as soon as possible since `xivo-bus` will be removed completely in a future version.

+- The global parking lot with default extension 700 has been removed.
+If you need the parking lot feature, you need to create one first.
+- Any leftover function key to parking lots remaining from 18.03 have been deleted, since they were unusable in the later versions.

 - The following channel variables have been renamed.
 If you used them in a subroutine you MUST use the new name to maintain a working dialplan in the future.
 The old names have been kept for retrocompatibility, so your dialplan should keep working for the moment.
 Deprecation messages will